awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

   +  If user\-data is base64\-encoded, cloud\-init determines if it can understand the decoded data as one of the supported types\.
 If it understands the decoded data, it decodes the data and handles it appropriately\.
 If not, it returns the base64 data intact\.
 + User\-Data script
   + Begins with `#!` or `Content-Type: text/x-shellscript`\.
-  + The script is executed by `/etc/init.d/cloud-init-user-scripts` during the first boot cycle\.
+  + The script is run by `/etc/init.d/cloud-init-user-scripts` during the first boot cycle\.
 This occurs late in the boot process \(after the initial configuration actions are performed\)\.
 + Include file
   + Begins with `#include` or `Content-Type: text/x-include-url`\.
   + This content is an include file\.
 The file contains a list of URLs, one per line\.
 Each of the URLs is read, and their content passed through this same set of rules\.
 The content read from the URL can be gzipped, MIME\-multi\-part, or plaintext\.